 Throughout the interview she gave a number of examples of where she actually engaged in evangelism with those she came into contact with through her work.
-However, despite most of the participants identifying evangelism as one of the ways to be a Christian at work, the majority either spoke of it as an inappropriate activity in the workplace, or one they hesitated to engage in.
+However, despite most of the participants identifying evangelism as one of the ways to be a workplace, or one they hesitated to engage in.
 Barbara's perspective was shared by a number of others: